MileHacker Logo

 • International Driving Permit: An International Driving Permit (IDP) is not recognized in mainland China.
 Foreigners cannot legally drive in China without a temporary Chinese driver's license.

 • Vaccination & Health Documentation: Carry proof of routine vaccinations.
-Bring a doctor's letter for any prescription medications you carry, explaining the pharmaceuticals and dosage.
+Bring a doctor's letter for any prescription medications you carry, explaining the medication and dosage.

 • Printed & Digital Reservations: Keep copies of your flights, train tickets, hotel bookings, and tour confirmations.
 This proves especially useful if you encounter language barriers.

 • Emergency Contact Information: List family/friends' contact details.
-Note your embassy/consulate contact information.
+Note your embassy/consulate details information.
 Have local emergency lines: Police (110), Fire (119), Ambulance (120).

 • IDs for Discounts: An International Student Identity Card (ISIC) might offer discounts at some attractions, but recognition is not universal.
 Senior discounts are usually for Chinese citizens.